bao-project/bao-helloworld/README.md

 Our first stride in this journey involves configuring the hypervisor using Bao's configuration file.
 For this specific setup, we're offering you the [configuration file](configs/baremetal.c)to facilitate the process.
 If you're curious to explore different configuration options, our detailed our detailed Bao config documentation is [here](https://github.com/bao-project/bao-docs/tree/wip/bao-classic_config) to help.

-> [!Warning] If you are using a directory structure of the one presented in the tutorial, please make sure to update the following code in the [configuration file](configs/baremetal.c).
+:warning: **Warning:** If you are using a directory structure of the one presented in the tutorial, please make sure to update the following code in the [configuration file](configs/baremetal.c).
 ```c
 VM_IMAGE(baremetal_image, XSTR(BAO_DEMOS_WRKDIR_IMGS/baremetal.bin));
 ```